 In order to cease any remaining feuding amongst themselves while sating their appetite for Gundams, the member nations of the Federation have agreed to settle all internal conflicts through negotiation, and determine the ruler of Earth with the Gundam Fight.
 A representative fighter from each nation engages in single combat with other representatives using mobile suits based loosely on the RX-78 that utilize the special Mobile Trace System.
 The nation whose Gundam is the last one standing will have the highest level of authority in the entire Federation for four years.

 Not long after, the first aliens arrived: beings simply known as Invaders raided the moon base of the Earth Federation, where Prof. Saotome, as well as other members of the Getter Ray Laboratories, were paying a visit.
 Saotome escaped with his life, but he soon realized he was infected by an Invader, and would soon become their thrall.
 He feverishly began working on a plan to combat them, and created a new savior: Shin Dragon.
-But before he could complete it, he lost his daughter Michiru, who was with him, in an accident.
+But before he could complete it, he lost his daughter Michiru, who was with him, in a training accident.
 It pushed him over the edge, allowing the infection to take him over.
 A series of events ultimately led to the accident, known as the Getter Ray Armageddon, when the Federation fired a nuclear missile on the monster, inadvertently blanketing the Earth with Getter Rays.
 This made much of the Earth all but completely inhospitable to any life form besides humans and Invaders.

 But there were sanctuaries.

 Many fugitives from the Getter Ray Armageddon and the One Year War fled to a city under Neo Japan jurisdiction called Teppelin, or Kamina City to its inhabitants.
-It was once the base of a ruthless warlord called Lordgenome, but he was defeated by a heroic lad named Simon, piloting a drill-wielding robot known as Gurren Lagann.
-The war with the Spiral King and his Beastmen was yet another reason the wealthy began to flee to the Neo colonies, but now both human and Beastmen live in relative harmony thanks to the recently-formed partnership between Simon and the Beastman Viral, one of Lordgenome's former lieutenants.
+It was once the base of a ruthless, god-like warlord named Lordgenome, but he was defeated by a heroic lad named Simon, piloting a drill-wielding robot known as Gurren Lagann.
+The sudden war with the Spiral King and his Beastmen was yet another reason the wealthy began to flee to the Neo colonies, but now both human and Beastmen live in relative harmony thanks to the recently-formed partnership between Simon and the Beastman Viral, one of Lordgenome's former lieutenants.

 Also living in Teppelin is Juuzo Kabuto, who is working on a Super Robot as powerful as Saotome's, in the hopes of combating Dr. Hell, who is looking to resurrect a long-dead empire and conquer the world with his army of Mechabeasts.

-Finally, the firm of International Electronic Brains was destroyed by massive mecha piloted by the Hakkeshu, who desire to destroy the world, period.
+Finally, the firm of International Electronic Brains was destroyed by massive mecha piloted by the Hakkeshu, mysterious forces who desire to destroy the world, period.
 Little do they realize that they are being controlled by someone who is already dead.